What is Anti-Social Behaviour (ASB)?

-If your neighbour is causing a problem to you, where possible talk to them calmly about how this is affecting you.
-They may not know that their behaviour is bothering you, and simply letting them know may be enough to resolve the matter.
+If your neighbour is causing a problem, where possible, consider talking to them calmly about how this is affecting you.
+They may not know that their behaviour is bothering you and simply bringing this to their attention may be enough to resolve the matter.

-Because anti-social behaviour usually relates to repeat problems, it’s a good idea to write notes each time it happens.
+Because anti-social behaviour usually relates to repeated problems, it can be helpful to keep a diary of any ongoing issues.
 Record as much detail as possible: who was involved, the time and date, what happened, how long the problem lasted, how it affected you and if there were other witnesses.
-Take photos to support your notes, but only if you feel safe doing so and are not going to make the situation worse.
+Take photos where possible to support your notes, but only if you feel safe doing so and are not going to make the situation worse.

-If you do not feel able to talk to the person who is causing a problem, or if this does not improve things, we will investigate and take appropriate action.
-We won’t disclose any information you provide without your agreement.
-However, unless it’s a criminal matter the police have advised us on, we can’t usually take action against someone without speaking to them.
-This normally means your identity is likely to become known.
+If you do not feel able to talk to the person who is causing a problem, or if you’ve tried this and the problem continues, we can investigate and take appropriate action.
+We would not disclose to perpetrators any information you provide unless we get your express permission.
+However, unless it’s a criminal matter which the Police have advised us about, we can’t usually take action against someone without speaking to them.
+This can mean your identity may become known.

 You can report any problems by: